Josef212/Animation-Tester/Game/README.txt

  Inside the tester you can move the entity arround the map using arrow buttons and change the entity's direction in order to check all animations points of view using 1-8 number buttons.

+You can press F1 to see the degbug quad that matches with the animation frame (red) and the pivot (green).

+Press space bar to reset the animation.

 Finally you can exit by pressing ESC.

-Josef21296 (Josep Casanovas Vidal) Morpheus Games. www.github.com/Josef212 www.github.com/MorpheusGames
+Josef21296 - Morpheus Games.
+www.github.com/Josef212
+www.github.com/MorpheusGames